Parents and Diet Culture

 - Accept that your teen likely needs to gain weight and examine your fears about what that means for them and for you.
 Read our article on recovery weights.

 - Curate your social media feed.
 The mainstream media images we see are not diverse, and the images we do see of larger bodies are often portrayed in a particularly negative and stigmatizing way, adding fuel to the fire.
 One way to build your own acceptance of body diversity is to acclimate to seeing a broader range of bodies portrayed in a desirable way.
+Accordingly, add more diverse bodies to your feed.

 - Refrain from categorizing foods as healthy or unhealthy, good or bad.
 Model eating a variety of foods including foods you may have previously demonized, including desserts.
 Model eating with enjoyment and the social connection that comes from sharing meals.